 For all non-invasive therapies, patients in research studies tend to experience a greater benefit in pain reduction than improvement in function.
 (8)

 In research studies, acupuncture treatment has been compared to no treatment, to usual care and to “sham” acupuncture (“fake” acupuncture which tries to act as a placebo).
 At the end of a course of treatment and at three month follow up, acupuncture tends to lead to improvements in pain intensity and in some situations also improvements in function.
 (5, 9, 10).

 When compared with medications, acupuncture tends to lead to greater pain relief and better function, measured at the end of a course of treatment.
 (5)

-It is important to note that all non-invasive treatments for low back pain tend to show relatively small benefits when applied in research settings, and what happens in a real acupuncture clinic might be different from the limited and controlled treatments that are used in research studies.
+It is important to note that all non-invasive treatments for low back pain tend to show relatively small benefits when applied in research settings, and what happens in a real acupuncture clinic is often different from the limited and controlled treatments that are used in research studies.
 (9)

 Studies have varied in the number and frequency of acupuncture sessions, from around four to over 20.
 Some studies have even looked at results from a single session, but this is not a reasonable expectation.